Downloads

 Please note however that we might upgrade configuration files or the database scheme without prior notice, and you may not be able to run older versions afterwards, as we don't support downgrades.
 Sometimes we might upgrade the core/client protocol, so you won't be able to use a stable client with an experimental core or vice versa.
 You have been warned!

-If you are still interested, you might always stop by in #quassel (Freenode) and ask us for the current state or a stable revision.
+If you are still interested, you might always stop by in #quassel (Libera Chat) and ask us for the current state or a stable revision.